Enjoying Tradfolk? Click here to find out how you can support us

 Dance style: North West

-Brandragon Morris will be dancing up the sun, which rises in Melbourne at 7am on May Day morning.
+The Melbourne Morris sides gather together pre-dawn at the big hill in All Nations Park in Northcote to dance up the sun, which rises in Melbourne at 7am on May Day morning.
 They invite you to climb the hill at All Nations Park and say “Hi” (or…g’day…?).
-No donations are required but you’ll have the chance to have a go if you fancy it.
 For more info, see their Facebook Page.

 Canada